Frequently Asked Questions

 What is the role of parents in this model?

-Students will come to CCA 2 days per week.
-During home campus days, parents are responsible for overseeing the academic work.
+All CCA families are committing to the role of primary educator in their students academic career.
+CCA provides that structure and support by coming alongside the parents to provide a fully laid out curriculum and guidance.
+Students will attend classes at CCA 2 days per week.
+During home campus days, parents are responsible for overseeing the academic work and communicating with teachers when necessary.
 The amount of time spent on these tasks depends on the age of the student, the classes they take, and the family.
 Obviously, the younger the student, the more involved the parent will be on home days.
 As students grows older, we expect to see more independence on home campus days.
 Throughout the Logic and the Rhetoric Stages, the parent gradually moves more into the role of encourager and accountability partner, helping prepare their student for college.
+We will say that most families are surprised at how quickly they are able to complete the work in the home setting when provided structured curriculum and support.

 How will I know what to teach at home each week?